-Usually on The Plantbased Business Hour, I talk about the great stirdes made by plant-based companies and the huge amounts of monies raised.
+No Evil Foods…a plant-based classic!
+Usually on The Plantbased Business Hour, I talk about the great strides made by plant-based companies and the huge amounts of monies raised.
 Today, however, I pull back the curtain to discuss the difficulty and daily struggles of being an entrepreneur.
-Ultimately entrepreneurs are just every day people trying to accomplish big dreams and goals.
+Ultimately, entrepreneurs are just every day people trying to accomplish big dreams, sometimes unrealistically big dreams.
 If successful, they create great products, lots of jobs, and consumer and investor value.
 But it isn’t always a straight line to the top.
-It is often one step up and two steps back, to then hopefully jump 3 steps up.
+It is often one step up and two steps back, to then hopefully jump three steps up.

-Tom Mastrobuoni and Abby Lyall of Big Idea Ventures, this episode is for every entrepreneur who has ever struggled, wondered if they could still keep going and have had to dig deep to find the courage to take the next steps.
+This episode is for every entrepreneur who has ever struggled, wondered if they could still keep going and have had to dig deep to find the courage to take the next steps.
 Mike and Sadrah drop breaking news and open up with never seen before candor and raw emotion about their difficult journey over the last 18 months and why they decided to transition to a co-manufacturer, leaving their own plant behind.
 They are joined by Abby Lyall and Tom Mastobuoni of Big Idea Ventures.
-It is a special edition of The Plantbased Buseiness Hour.
+It is a special edition of The Plantbased Business Hour.